The Best Authentic Italian Sunday Gravy (Sugo)

 - For a smoother sauce, use an immersion blender to puree the chunks of tomato and onion, but be sure to remove the bay leaves first.

-- Tomato paste is optional.
-My family like their sugo a little bit thinner, but it adds nice body to the sauce.
-If you like your gravy a little bit thicker, don't skip it!
-You can also thin out the sauce with more water as needed.
+- My family likes their sugo a little bit thinner, but if you like your gravy a little bit thicker, add more tomato paste.
+You can always thin out the sauce with more water as needed.

 - Adding sugar to sauce is controversial amongst Italians, but a little pinch can help mellow the acid and balance the flavor.
 It won't make the sauce sweet as long as you use a small amount!